ghi-electronics/Docs/hardware/legacy/soms/emx.md

 # EMX System on Module
+---
 ![EMX SoM](images/emx_som.jpg)

 EMX is a NETMF System on Module.

-# Resources
+## Resources
 * [User Manual](http://files.ghielectronics.com/downloads/Documents/Manuals/EMX%20User%20Manual.pdf)

-# Using the NETMF software
+## Using NETMF software
-We discourage the use of NETMF software on our products in favor for TinyCLR OS, [Read more](intro.md) about the use of NETMF and TinyCLR OS.
+We discourage the use of NETMF software on our products in favor of TinyCLR OS, but the choice is up to you.
+To find out more about NETMF, go to our [NETMF Introduction Page](../../../software/netmf/intro.md)

-# Using TinyCLR OS
+## Using TinyCLR OS
-If haven't yet, read about using .NET NETMF devices [with TinyCLR OS](intro.md#with-tinyclr-os)
+The following instructions describe how to set up EMX to work with TinyCLR OS.
+To learn more about TinyCLR check out the [TinyCLR Introduction](../../../software/tinyclr/intro.md) page.

-## Loading Bootloader v2
+### Loading Bootloader v2
 > [!Tip]
 > The bootloader version 1 doesn't always work with Windows 7 and newer (Error code 10).
 You can use the serial option to update the loader.
 > This is a one-time procedure.
 You should have no issues after the bootloader V2 is loaded.